DKapteyn/dkapteyn.github.io/README.md

 # David Kapteyn Portfolio Webpage

-## This multi page website is repository of my projects to show my skills as a Frontend Developer including:
+## This multi page website is repository of projects to show my skills as a Frontend Developer including:

 - React
 - Typescript